 3 Causes of Creative Burnout and Actions to Take To Prevent Burnout (Updated 2022)

-In the Positive Painter Community we are focusing on the goals for next year, with "Planning for Creatives: Planning Mindfully With Action", in the Art Business Category, and it is really getting everyone thinking about their real desires, their big dreams.
+In the Positive Painters we are focusing on the goals for next year, with "Planning for Creatives: Planning Mindfully With Action", in the Art Business Category, and it is really getting everyone thinking about their real desires, their big dreams.

 One commonality that I'm seeing among all the participants is the goal to enjoy their creative time and have more creative time without causing creative burnout.